microsoft/fluentui/packages/date-time/etc/date-time.api.md

 import { IStyleFunctionOrObject } from '@uifabric/utilities';
 import { ITextFieldProps } from 'office-ui-fabric-react/lib/TextField';
 import { ITheme } from '@uifabric/styling';
-import { IWeeklyDayPickerStrings as IWeeklyDayPickerStrings_2 } from '@uifabric/date-time';
 import * as React from 'react';

 // @public (undocumented)